The Sixth Form at Dubai College prides itself on academic distinction, extra-curricular dedication and a strong pastoral

 Those who put on the blue shirt for the first time are embarking on a two-year journey of great challenge and reward, and are joining a legion of great pedigree, an alumni and student body that boasts entrepreneurs, engineers and exceptional leaders in industry.
 Our students nourish a long-standing excellence in the interrelated spheres of academia, sport, creative arts and philanthropy, whilst also building their character to adapt to the pressures and demands of today’s world.

 Our students are perhaps best known for their academic achievements.
 With the blue shirt comes greater freedom, an individual study bay in one of 20 self-contained tutor carrel areas and a sense of trust in students to manage their own time.
-We view A Levels as the gold standard of post-16 education and 60% of our students gain an A or an A*, which, according to The Telegraph, would place us in 57th place in the UK league tables.
-A very high proportion of our students end up at their first choice university with 77% heading to the UK (over 70% of whom go to Russell Group universities) and a further 10-20% going to the USA.
+We view A Levels as the gold standard of post-16 education and 60% of our students gain an A or an A*.
+A very high proportion of our students end up at their first choice university with 71% heading to the UK (around 70% of whom go to Russell Group universities) and a further 10-20% going to the USA.
 This is supported by our innovative Top University Preparation (TopUP) programme, a year-long initiative that fosters a culture of inquiry through subject-specific enrichment.
 An ever-increasing number of our students take part in the Extended Project Qualification, which is a year-long process of university-style independent research towards a title of their choosing.
 Watching their presentations is education at its finest.